rsalmei/alive-progress/README.md

 > Since this is a major version change, direct backward compatibility is not guaranteed.
 If something does not work at first, just check the new imports and functions' signatures, and you should be good to go.
 All previous features should still work here! 👍
 </details>

-This README is always being updated, so take a comprehensive look sometimes to find great new details in other sections! 😊

 ---